How does an intrauterine device(IUD) work? Here is all you need to know about the mechanism and insertion of an IUD to prevent unwanted pregnancies.

 IUDs Are Implanted in The Uterus

 Another common worry is that the doctor might pierce or puncture the uterus while implanting the IUD.
-While this can happen, it is extremely unlikely occurring in about 1 in 1,000 insertions.
+While this can happen, it is extremely unlikely to occur in about 1 in 1,000 insertions.
 The procedure is very safe and usually happens right in the office.

 Inserting an IUD Can Hurt

 The experience of getting an IUD can vary significantly for each person.
 While some women find it uncomfortable but tolerable, others experience little to no pain at all.
 The process of inserting an IUD is a short one, and it only takes about 15-20 minutes to get the device settled.
 It is common to experience cramping and spotting after insertion of the device, for most women a few days, but for some can be for a few months.
 Expulsion of the IUD (meaning the IUD falling out) can occur about 2-10% of the time depending on when you are having it inserted in your cycle or if you are postpartum.